auth0/docs/articles/appliance/cli/backing-up-the-appliance.md

 The full instructions (along with the commands you'll need to run) are as follows:

-1. Request a backup: `a0cli -t node_IP_address backup-sensitive --password 0therPassw0rd`
+1. Request a backup: `a0cli -t node_IP_address backup-sensitive --password 0therPassw0rd`;
-2. Check the status of a backup: `a0cli -t node_IP_address backup-sensitive-status`
+2. Check the status of a backup: `a0cli -t node_IP_address backup-sensitive-status`;
-3. Retrieve backup of sensitive information: `a0cli -t node_IP_address backup-sensitive-retrieve`
+3. Retrieve backup of sensitive information: `a0cli -t node_IP_address backup-sensitive-retrieve`;
-4. Delete the sensitive backup from the node: `a0cli -t node_IP_address backup-sensitive-delete`
+4. Delete the sensitive backup from the node: `a0cli -t node_IP_address backup-sensitive-delete`.

 ## Check the Status of the Backup